-173. By 26 August 2019, Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Overstated FY19 Financial Performance Information and/or the Alternative Overstated FY19 Financial Performance Information.
+173. By From 26 August 2019 (including from each day after that date), Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Overstated FY19 Financial Performance Information and/or the Alternative Overstated FY19 Financial Performance Information.